 As a valued member of your young adult's team, you can provide a wealth of information while helping grow and foster the skills needed for successful transition to long term employment.
 We appreciate your support throughout service provision and encouragement to your young adult as they work directly with their DVR partners to make informed choices about the direction of their services.

-We also partner with a variety of community organizations within your local area.
-The community partners may include the local center for independent living, workforce center or Community Centered Board.
+We also partner with a variety of community organizations in your local area.
+The community partners may include your local Center for Independent Living, Workforce Center or Community Centered Board.

 How Can I Support My Young Adult's Services with DVR